-- Inclusion in our What’s On poster, which is available at our Visitor Information Centre and is posted outside the Devonport Entertainment and Centre.
+- Inclusion in our What’s On poster, which is available at our Visitor Information Centre located in the paranaple arts centre.

 - Social media promotion via the Devonport Events Facebook page.

-- Financial Assistance Scheme: Major, Minor and In Kind Assistance Grants are available.
+- Financial Assistance Scheme Grants: Major, Minor and In Kind Assistance Grants are available.

 Council has approved a number of locations in Devonport suitable for displaying temporary event advertising signage.
-You must complete the below application form and obtain approval to advertise your event.
-Applications must be received a minimum of one month prior to your event.
-Application forms can be returned to Council by emailing email@example.com or mailing to PO Box 604, Devonport TAS 7310.
+You must complete the Temporary Event Signage Application Form and obtain approval to advertise your event.
+The Temporary Event Signage Online Application Form must be received a minimum of one month prior to your event.

 Advertising on highways in Tasmania falls is managed by the Department of State Growth, this includes the Bass Highway in Devonport.
 Please visit the Department of State Growth website for information on advertising your community event.

 Place of Assembly